Transboundary water pollution

 Nature

 Transboundary water pollution refers to the contamination of water bodies that cross or are shared by national borders, affecting multiple countries.
-This issue arises from various sources, including industrial discharges, agricultural runoff, and untreated sewage, leading to ecological degradation, health risks, and economic losses.
+This issue arises from various sources, including industrial discharges, agricultural runoff, and untreated sewage, leading to ecological degradation, health risks, and economic challenges.
 The interconnectedness of water systems means that pollution in one country can adversely impact neighboring nations, complicating management and mitigation efforts.
 Effective governance, international cooperation, and sustainable practices are essential to address this complex problem and protect shared water resources for future generations.

 Incidence